KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\models.py:11`

 **Description**:
-The `LeadStatus.lead_status_query` method in the `LeadStatus` class is likely designed to retrieve or manage information related to the status of leads within the EeazyCRM system, although the specific functionality is not detailed due to the absence of arguments, return type, and calls.
+The method `LeadStatus.lead_status_query` in the `LeadStatus` class doesn't provide enough context to determine its exact purpose.
+However, given its name and location in a CRM system, it likely queries the status of leads in the system.
+The caller of this method could be any other method or function that requires information about the status of leads.

 ---